holgerbrandl/kalasim/docs/userguide/docs/component.md

 ## Component Generator

-Since creation/generation of components is a very common element of most simulations, there is a dedicated utility called `ComponentGenerator` to do so
+The creation of components is a key function of most simulations.
+To facilitate component creation, a `ComponentGenerator` can be used to create components according to a given inter arrival time (or distribution).

 ```kotlin
 ComponentGenerator(iat = exponential(lambda, rg)) {